 9 Disadvantages of Day Trading

 - Day trading can be very difficult to learn and master and it can be quite difficult for many to become successful unlike price action trading and swing trading.

-- As a day trader, you need to spend a lot more time in front of you computer waiting for setups and therefore it is really time consuming and if you have a full time job, day trading will not work for you.
+- As a day trader, you need to spend a lot more time in front of your computer waiting for setups and therefore it is really time-consuming and if you have a full-time job, day trading will not work for you.

-- Day trading is a fast pace activity and day traders need a lot of concentration therefore it can be very stressful.
+- Day trading is a fast paced activity and day traders need a lot of concentration therefore it can be very stressful.

-- As a day trader, you put your trading account into a lot more risk because you are taking many trades are day and therefore you can lose a lot of money in a very short period of time.
+- As a day trader, you put your trading account at a lot more risk because you are taking many trades a day and therefore you can lose a lot of money in a very short period of time.

 - Because day traders just focus on the very shorter period, they ignore the bigger trends that cause big market moves and therefore it can be a bit hard to predict the market.